treydock/puppet-module-xdmod/README.md

 1. Upgrade all XDMOD packages
 1. Run `xdmod-upgrade`
 1. Run Puppet with a version and changes specific to new XDMOD version

+### Version 10.x upgrade notes

+The mechanism to handle cron jobs was changed with 10.x of this module so that there is a single cron script that handles all the shreds and ingests.
+This change to cron jobs does not apply to appkernel/AKRR.

+The single cron job is set using the `xdmod::cron_times` parameter.
+The following parameters are removed as related to cron jobs:

+* xdmod::batch_export_cron_times
+* xdmod::supremm_update_cron_times
+* xdmod::ingest_jobscripts_cron_times
+* xdmod::aggregate_supremm_cron_times
+* xdmod::storage_cron_times

 ## Usage